Duration of Semester

 In addition to hearing appeals in connection with the Grade evaluation by course teachers, this Committee would ensure strict observance of published semester schedule, particularly with respect to tests and examinations and declaration of results.

-The promotion from the first semester to the second, or from the third to the fourth or from the fifth to the sixth semester etc. will be automatic made as per provisions listed below
+The promotion from the first semester to the second, or from the third to the fourth or from the fifth to the sixth semester or 7th to the 8th and 9th to 10th etc. will be automatic made as per provisions listed below

-ii.
-For the promotion from the second semester to the third and fourth to fifth etc. semester, a student must have (a) minimum attendance of 75 % and (b) a G.P.A. of 1.75 or above, in the preceding two semesters.
+- For the promotion from the second semester to the third and fourth to fifth and sixth to seventh or 8th to 9th etc. semester, a student must have (a) minimum attendance of 75 % and (b) a G.P.A. of 1.75 or above, in the preceding two semesters.

 iii.
 If a student fails to meet attendance requirements in any semester, he is liable to loose his seat and will not be allowed to appear in that semester examination and has to seek fresh admission in the next session in the same class, as explained here under:-